February 11, 2015 3 min read

-Over 3 million eager visitors explore Yellowstone National Park’s 2.2 million acres every year!
+Over 3 million eager people visit Yellowstone National Park’s 2.2 million acres every year!
 It’s the world’s first national park, established in 1872 by the U.S. Congress.
 96% of the park lies in the northwest corner of Wyoming, while Montana claims 3% percent of the territory, and Idaho boasts 1%.
 The 3,472 square mile land mass is larger than Delaware and Rhode Island combined.

 Yellowstone offers mind-boggling scenery.It serves as an open refuge for diverse and unique wildlife, and promises lifetime memories and activities for all interests and fitness levels.
 80% of the park is forested, 15% is grass, and 5% is covered by water in the form of lakes, rivers, and of course — Old Faithful!
 The world’s most renowned geyser and 300 fellow geysers blow visitors’ minds on an hourly basis.
 You’ll find more active geysers at Yellowstone than anywhere else on the planet.

 Yellowstone is a designated Biosphere Reserve and the huge diversity of wildlife that call Yellowstone home will provide the biggest thrill for many people.
 You’ll cross paths with 67 species of mammals, including the threatened Canada lynx and grizzly bear.
 Yellowstone’s endangered gray wolf has a long and heated history.
 Elk, bighorn sheep, moose, deer, American bison, black bear, and coyote all prowl the park and roam the ranges.
 Bird watchers delight over the 322 different species, while fish enthusiasts have 16 species to ooh and aah over.
 Six different reptiles and four kinds of amphibians complete the menagerie.